-Line 93 - If you claim a refund of unused investment tax credit from Form CT-46, special additional mortgage recording tax credit from Form CT-43.1, EDZ wage tax credit from Form DTF-601 or DTF-601.1 or EDZ investment tax credit from Form DTF-603, check the refund box on page 1.
-Enter the total amount and attach the appropriate tax credit forms.
-Do not include this amount in the total tax credits claimed on lines 74 and 94.
+If you claim a refund of unused investment tax credit from Form CT-46, special additional mortgage recording tax credit from Form CT-43.1, farmers' school property tax credit, Form CT-47, EDZ wage tax credit from Form DTF-601 or DTF-601.1 or EDZ investment tax credit from Form DTF-603, enter the total amount and attach the appropriate tax credit forms.
+Do not include this amount in the total tax credits claimed on lines 79 and 100.

-Line 94 - Enter in the appropriate space the amount of any tax credits that you are claiming.
+Enter in the appropriate space the amount of any tax credits that you are claiming.

-Line 101 - Every corporation involved in a merger, acquisition or consolidation since April 19, 1989, must check the Yes box on this line.
+Every corporation involved in a merger, acquisition or consolidation since April 19, 1989, must check the Yes box on this line.
 Any corporation not involved in such a transaction should check the No box.
-You are required to attach Form CT-244, Acquisition, Merger, and Consolidation Information Report, with your return for the year in which the merger, acquisition, or consolidation occurred, and for the three subsequent years.
-For additional information, see TSB-M-89(17)C or Form CT-244-I. the instructions for Form CT-244.
+You are required to attach Form CT-244, Acquisition, Merger, and Consolidation Information Report, with your return for the year in which the merger, acquisition, or consolidation occurred.
+Form CT-244, may also be required to be filed after the year of acquisition, merger, or consolidation.
+For additional information, see TSB-M-89(17)C or Form CT-244-I, the instructions for Form CT-244.